stormpath/stormpath-sdk-java/docs/source/http-request-authentication.rst

 HTTP Request Authentication
 ===========================

-In addition to supporting a traditional server-side rendered :ref:`login <login>` form, the Stormpath Java Servlet Plugin also supports various HTTP request authentication schemes out of the box.
+In addition to supporting a traditional server-side rendered :ref:`login <login>` form, the |project| also supports various HTTP request authentication schemes out of the box.
 By default, this includes:

 * HTTP Basic Authentication

-* Password-based Bearer Token Authentication for Javascript clients and Single Page Applications (SPA)
+* Password-based Bearer Token Authentication for Javascript clients and Single Page Applications (SPA) and mobile clients

 * API Key authentication for machine clients (other servers or code libraries) that execute on behalf of a user account.